orthecreedence/ghostie/README.md

 Ghostie is a platformer engine for Common Lisp.

 At the moment, it is not so much an engine, as an engine with a game integrated.
-It uses chipmunk physics for colission detection and SVG files for levels.
+It uses chipmunk physics for collision detection and SVG files for levels.

 Ghostie is a joint effort between my friend Andy and myself.